buildpacks/rfcs/text/0000-pack-publish-buildpack.md

 # Summary
 [summary]: #summary

-This RFC describes the implementation the following commands:
+This RFC describes the implementation of the following commands:
 * `pack register-buildpack`
 * `pack yank-buildpack`